tadeankur/kotlin-class/src/main/java/exercise4/Classes.md

 ####Default values for constructor

 A class constructor proprties can have default values

+Define a class with default values and try to initialize object without default value and try to see the output

 ```
 class Person(val firstName: String, val lastName: String, var isEmployed: Boolean = true)